The Torrens Anomaly

 The Torrens Joint Venture is exploring for iron‐oxide copper‐gold (‘IOCG’) systems in the highly prospective Stuart Shelf region of South Australia.
 The Stuart Shelf is located near the eastern margin of South Australia’s Gawler Craton, within 50 kilometres of OZ Mineral’s Carapateena copper ‐ gold deposit and 75 kilometres from BHP Billiton’s Olympic Dam mine.

 As of August 2014, the parties to the Torrens Joint Venture resolved to appoint Argonaut’s wholly owned subsidiary, Kelaray Pty Ltd, as manager of the Torrens Joint Venture.
-In its role as manager, Kelaray is working to secure access to the tenement.
+In its role as manager, has been working to secure access to the tenement.
+This has resulted in Judge Cole of the South Australian Environment, Resources and Development Court granting authority to enter and undertake mining operations (exploration) within the area of exploration licence 5614.